wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

  3.3) Repeat PUTs

- 3.4) Impact of database replication (log shipping).
+ 3.4) Mix, to measure impact of database replication (log shipping).

 <a id="InvalidFieldValues">
 ## 4).
 Invalid field values</a>